agudeloromero/Download_fasta_NCBI/create_viral_mmseqs2_nt_db/README.md

 # Creating MMseqs2 Viral Nucleotide Database with Taxonomy Integration

 This Python script [(`create_mmseqs2_db.py`)](https://github.com/agudeloromero/Download_fasta_NCBI/blob/main/create_viral_mmseqs2_nt_db/create_mmseqs2_db.py) automates the creation of an MMseqs2 viral nucleotide database, integrates taxonomy data, and applies taxid mapping for taxonomic classification analysis.
-The script also provides options to remove intermediate files by default or keep them for further inspection.

 ## Features

 * Automates the creation of an MMseqs2 database from viral multi-FASTA files.
 * Integrates taxonomy and taxid mapping for enhanced analysis.
-* Supports optional retention of intermediate files for debugging or reusability.
 * Ensures the output directory is created if it doesn't exist.

 ## Setup